Bunny (1998 film)

-Bunny is a 1998 American computer-animated short film by Chris Wedge and produced by Blue Sky Studios.
+Bunny is a 1998 American animated short film by Chris Wedge and produced by Blue Sky Studios.

 It was featured on the original 2-disc special edition DVD release of Ice Age from 2002 and the 2006 "Super-Cool Edition" re-release to coincide with the release of Ice Age: The Meltdown.

-Influenced by the classic Uncle Wiggily illustrations by Lansing Campbell, the short features the music of Tom Waits.
+The film was Influenced by the Uncle Wiggily illustrations by Lansing Campbell, and features music composed by Tom Waits and Kathleen Brennan.